13 Most Useless Ways Bad Bosses Waste Your Time

 fizkes/Adobe employee sitting at workplace desk receiving appreciation from boss

-A manager should be able to take feedback, but they need to be able to give it as well — and in a straightforward, constructive, and honest way.
+A manager should be able to take feedback, but they need to be able to give it as well — and in a straightforward, constructive, honest way.

 Managers who struggle with people-pleasing often try to hint at a problem (or ignore it entirely) instead of dealing with it head-on in a professional way.